• Skip to primary navigation

 • Preheat the oven to 350°F (180°C).

-• Sift the flour and cocoa powder into a mixing bowl and then add the sugar, baking soda and salt.
+• Sift all purpose flour and cocoa powder into a mixing bowl and add light brown sugar, baking soda and salt.
+Mix together.

-• Prepare your flax egg by mixing 1 Tbsp Flaxseed meal with 3 Tbsp Hot Water and allowing to sit for a minute to become gloopy.
+• Prepare a flax egg by mixing 1 tablespoon of ground flaxseed with 3 tablespoons of hot water and letting it sit for a minute or so to become gloopy.

-• Add the soy milk, vanilla extract, oil, vinegar and flax egg to the mixing bowl and mix in.
-Don't overmix the batter.
+• Add the flax egg, soy milk, oil, vinegar and vanilla extract to the mixing bowl and mix it into a batter.
+Don't overmix.

-• Line a cupcake tray with cupcake liners and place a whole oreo cookie into each liner.
+• Line a cupcake tray with cupcake liners and place an Oreo cookie into each liner.

-• Then divide the batter evenly between the cupcake liners, pouring the batter directly on top of the oreo cookie.
+• Divide the cupcake batter between the cupcake liners, adding the batter directly on top of the Oreo cookies.

-• Place into the oven and bake for 22-25 minutes or until a toothpick inserted into the center comes out clean.
+• Bake for 20-22 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.

-• When the cupcakes are cool, pipe the frosting onto the cupcakes.
+• When the cupcakes have cooled completely, pipe on the frosting.

 Notes

-1. An alternative to a flax egg would be 3 Tbsp of applesauce.
+2. Flax egg – an alternative option to a flax egg is 3 Tablespoons of applesauce.

-4. This recipe was first published in March 2017.
-It has been updated with extra tips but the recipe itself is the same.
+6. This recipe was first published in March 2017.
+It has been updated with new photos and extra tips but the recipe itself is the same.

 Nutrition